 In the afternoon, we dragged a raft up river to run the rapid in front of our camp again, and again.
 My confidence that we would survive the river intact was almost undone on our second run when the river wrapped the big red raft around a rock, forcing one side of the boat upward and the other side down into the water which surprisingly quickly swept me, Evie, and Dana away, Paul held on to the back of the raft but was instructed to let go and head to the nearest rock.
 It was scary and fun at the same time.
 We were totally out of control but I did remember Admiral Adrian’s instructions and quickly got my feet up in front of me while barking at Evie and Dana to do the same.

 Feet up, the river threw us over a couple of drops where we were submerged in fast flowing water and then spat out further downstream.
 ‘Carnage’ Admiral Adrian calls such events.
 Evie, Dana and I made our way to the side of the river when the water slowed, battered, bruised and a bit shaken.
-Then we watched as Captain Jody pondered how to extricate Emma, Amy and Suade from their precarious perch.
+Then we watched as Captain Jodi pondered how to extricate Emma, Amy and Suade from their precarious perch.
 Paul was stranded on another rock in the surging water (see the great video captured by Rio below).

 The next day we quickly dropped out of the upper Franklin and into the slower flowing, but possibly even more beautiful, lower river.
 Here we had to paddle to get somewhere, not just to avoid being wrapped around rocks in rapids.
-‘And forward…’ from Captain Jody became a much more common refrain.
-Still everyone liked being in Jody’s boat because ‘And stop…’ usually followed more quickly soon after.
+‘And forward…’ from Captain Jodi became a much more common refrain.
+Still everyone liked being in Jodi’s boat because ‘And stop…’ usually followed more quickly soon after.
 Captain Jeff meanwhile developed something of a reputation amongst the crew for his addiction human induced forward motion.

 Captain Jeff did tell jokes though to compensate.